OosamaAhmed/OsamaAhmed187/README.md

 <h3 align="center">I'm Open Source Developer</h3>
 <!------>

-**Computer science fresh graduate passionate about Backend and Frontenf, and Software development.
+**Computer science fresh graduate passionate about Backend and Frontend, and Software development.
 More than one year of Python coding experience with object-oriented programming and data structures.**

 <h2 align="left">Connect Me With</h2>
 <!------>